|

 Water Temperature and Thermodlcines

-Water temperature has an important influence upon the activities of all
+Water temperature has an important

-fish.
-Fish are cold-blooded and their bodies are always the temperature of the
+bodies are always the temperature of the surrounding water.
+During the winter,

-metabolism.
-At this time, they need about a fourth as much food as they
+colder water slows down their metabolism.
+At this time, they need about a

-consume in the summer.
+fourth as much food as they consume in the summer.

 Most fish don't spawn unless the water temperature is within rather narrow